sharetribe/flex-docs/src/docs/tutorial-branding/change-default-locations/index.md

   > **Note**: origin is an unnecessary search parameter with the default
   > configuration of FTW templates.

-  You also need to create a new translation key.
+  You also need to create a new microcopy key.
 E.g.
-  _'Footer.searchAuckland'_ and add it to the translation file.
+  _'Footer.searchAuckland'_ and add it to the microcopy file.

     </extrainfo>